EnigmaCurry/pttllm/README.md

 ## Configure the .env file

-Included in the source is a same config file named `.env-dist`.
+Included in the source is a config file named `.env-dist`.
 Copy this file to another name (e.g. `.env`) and edit it.

  * Make sure to enter your radio callsign `PTTLLM_CALLSIGN`.
- * The `PTTLLM_BASE_URL` is preconfigured for LM studio, but you can enter any OpenAI compatible endpoint.
+ * The `PTTLLM_BASE_URL` is preconfigured for LM studio running on the same PC, but you can enter any OpenAI compatible endpoint.
  * Make sure to enter the correct `PTTLLM_INPUT` and `PTTLLM_OUTPUT` for your digirig sound device.